Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/sync.md

 ## Monitor the sync

 Your node is catching up with the network by replaying all the transactions from genesis and recreating the blockchain state locally.
-You can verify this process by checking the `latest_block_height` in the `SyncInfo` of the `terrad status` response:
+You can verify this process by checking the `latest_block_height` in the `SyncInfo` of the `daodiseod status` response:

 ```json
   {